• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Despise the cases of monkeypox recorded in Nigeria, South Africa and some other countries across the globe, the World Health Organization’s (WHO) chief said Saturday that the monkeypox outbreak was a deeply concerning evolving threat but did not currently constitute a global health emergency.
+Despite the cases of monkeypox recorded in Nigeria, South Africa, and some other countries across the globe, the World Health Organisation’s (WHO) chief said Saturday that the monkeypox outbreak was a deeply concerning evolving threat but did not currently constitute a global health emergency.

 WHO’s director-general, Tedros Adhanom Ghebreyesus, convened a committee of experts on Thursday to advise him whether to sound the UN health agency’s strongest alarm over the outbreak.